Setout Tips and Frequently Asked Questions

 What can I do to make sure my carts are serviced each week?
 Is there a specific way I should set my carts out?

-Our Residential Recycling Guide list a number of setout tips.
+Our Residential Recycling Guide lists a number of setout tips.

 - Make sure you know your collection day.
 Log in to your account or contact us to find out when we service your area.